astriaorg/astria/specs/sequencer-relayer.md

 These blobs are submitted to Celestia via the `State.SubmitPayForBlob` JSON RPC ([State APIs](https://node-rpc-docs.celestia.org/#state)).
-This job is blocking until it is included, once it has been included the next set of queued information is grabbed to be pushed.
+This job is blocking until it is included.
+Once it has been included, the next set of queued information is grabbed to be pushed.

 ## Event Loops